CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 for Key-Value Notation and `XmlLexicalAnalyzer` for eXtended Markup Language.
 The `LexicalAnalyzerSelector` utility class selects one or the other of these lexical analyzers depending on the first few bytes read from the data source.
-If the start of the XML declaration ("<?xml ...>") which is mandatory in all XML documents is found, then `XmlLexicalAnalyzer` is selected, otherwise `KvnLexicalAnalyzer` is selected.
+If the start of the XML declaration ("<?xml ...>") is found, then `XmlLexicalAnalyzer` is selected, otherwise `KvnLexicalAnalyzer` is selected.
 Detection works for UCS-4, UTF-16 and UTF-8 encodings, with or without a Byte Order Mark, and regardless of endianness.
+This XML declaration is optional in general-purpose XML documents (at least for XML 1.0) but CCSDS messages and XML 1.1 spec both require it to be present.
 After the first few bytes allowing selection have been read, the characters stream is reset to beginning so the selected lexical analyzer will see these characters again.
+This works even if the `DataSource` is a network stream, thanks to some internal buffering.
 Once the lexical analyzer has been created, the message parser registers itself to this analyzer by calling its `accept` method, and wait for the lexical analyzer to call it back for processing the tokens it will generate from the characters stream.
 This is akin to the visitor design pattern with the parser visiting the tokens as they are produced by the lexical analyzer.

 The following class diagram presents the static structure of lexical analysis: